LingyuLi-math/starter-academic/content/publication/fourth/index.md

 ---
-title: "“Biomarker discovery for predicting spontaneous preterm birth from gene expression data by regularized logistic regression"
+title: "“Fourth-order compact finite difference method for solving two-dimensional convection–diffusion equation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Ziwen Jiang
-- Zhi-Ping Liu
+- Zhe Yin

 # Author notes (optional)
 author_notes: